 Adjust the amount of celery salt you use in your recipe depending on the blend’s ratio of salt to celery powder.

 –> Learn More: Celery Seed Vs. Celery Salt – How Do They Compare?

 A decent second choice: Celery stalks and leaves

 The celery seed used in celery salt is harvested from a celery relative called lovage, which has a stronger celery flavor.
 That flavor is also present in the stalks and leaves, making those parts of the plant good substitutes for the celery seed component of celery salt.

 The biggest difference when using this alternative will be the texture.
 Celery stalks and leaves are fibrous and have much more bulk when compared to celery seeds, which means that they may not be a good substitute in all applications.
 For example, celery leaves and stalks may not replace celery seeds in a meat rub or salad dressing but may be used in a soup or similar dish.

 Consider blending (or finely chopping) the stalks to make them more closely resemble the celery seed.
 Note also that the flavor in the leaves and stalks is less concentrated than in the seeds, so you will have to use more of them to achieve the same flavor profile.

 In a pinch: Dill salt

-Instead of using celery seed, you can add the essential oil from the seeds along with salt to your dish.
-The oil is used mostly for aromatherapy, but can also provide the flavor you want.
+Instead of using celery seeds, you can add the essential oil from the seeds along with salt to your dish.
+The oil is used mostly for aromatherapy but can also provide the flavor you want.